All Episodes

 What do you think of that?

-They're all apparently illegal, and uh the Department of Justice will be able to prosecute you for taking part in a gun conversation on the internet.
+They're all apparently illegal, and the Department of Justice will be able to prosecute you for taking part in a gun conversation on the internet.

-And the people who aren't worried about this Kind of stuff.
+And the people who aren't worried about this kind of stuff say, Oh, you don't have to worry about that.

 Yes, technically they could, but come on, the Department of Justice isn't going to prosecute people for making comments on websites and that kind of things.

-The Department of Justice is actually prosecuting people commenting right now over at Reason, the Libertarian magazine, at their site, Reason.com.
+The Department of Justice is actually prosecuting people commenting right now over at Reason, the libertarian magazine, at their site reason.com.

-The Department of Justice has got a grand jury subpoena for them to cough up the names of their commenters who express disapproval of a judge's ruling in this uh Silk Road uh drug case where some kid has wound up going to prison, he's well not kidding, he's 28 or whatever, but he's going to prison without parole for the rest of his life.
+The Department of Justice has got a grand jury subpoena for them to cough up the names of their commenters who express disapproval of a judge's ruling in this Silk Road drug case where some kid has wound up going to prison.

 And it'll be one of these laws.

-Uh and and where do you go?
+And where do you go?

-Uh I say it's a law, it's a new law.
+I say it's a law, it's a new law.

-Uh that's what old laws used to be.
+That's what old laws used to be.

-And if you didn't like the law, you could go to your polling booth uh a year or two later and vote that legislator out.
+And if you didn't like the law, you could go to your polling booth a year or two later and vote that legislator out.

-You don't know who can nobody knows who came up with.
+You don't know who came.

 No legislature voted to make it illegal to discuss guns on the internet.

-And y there's no way you can go.
+And there's nowhere you can go.

 There's no polling booth in America that you can go to to vote that guy out.